boilingdata/data-taps-nycopendata-example/README.md

 > **NOTE** The code does not (yet) fetch the new results since last fetch, but the same results.

 - You need a Data Tap on your AWS Account.
 You can follow these instructions: https://github.com/boilingdata/data-taps-template/tree/main/aws_sam_template.
-Export the Tap URL as `BD_TAP_URL` environment variable.
+Export the Tap URL as `BD_TAPURL` environment variable.
 - You need [Socrates Data API access](https://data.cityofnewyork.us/profile/edit/developer_settings).
 This API hosts e.g. the NYC Open Data data sets and many others.

 ```shell